MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 follow at least one AliasMode record.
 The exact value of this limit is left to implementations.

-For compatibility and performance, zone owners should not configure their zones to require following multiple AliasMode records.
+Zones that require following multiple AliasMode records could encounter compatibility and performance issues.

 As legacy clients will not know to use this record, service operators will likely need to retain fallback AAAA and A records